 A big part of my job is doing research online.
 That means from time to time the autocomplete function in my browser’s address bar gets filled with mistyped URLs and sites I visited once but never will again.
 If you’ve ever spent a boring night surfing around the web chances are your browser’s autosuggest function tosses up similar unwanted ghosts.

 Erasing all autosuggested URLs from your browser is easy, but it would slow you down even more than a few bad suggestions.
 Deleting just the unwanted URLs, however, really streamlines the browsing experience.

-Here’s how to dump the annoying addresses while keeping all the good stuff in Chrome, Firefox, and Internet Explorer.
+Here’s how to dump the annoying addresses while keeping all the good stuff in Chrome, Firefox, Internet Explorer, and Opera.

 To delete a single autosuggested URL, start typing the address as you normally would—Google.com in my example.
 Then, when the unwanted autocomplete suggestion appears, use your keyboard’s arrow keys to highlight the suggestion in the drop-down menu below the address bar.